 The Paris Bastille Day fireworks are launched from the Eiffel Tower, starting at 11pm and lasting for around 30 minutes.

 The best viewing points for the public are on the Champs de Mars itself, but given the highly visible nature of the Eiffel Tower you'll be able to get a pretty decent view from any number of vantage points across the city and in the surrounding hills.
 The Basilica of the Sacre Coeur at Montmartre would be a particularly recommended spot.

-In recent years the Bastille Day fireworks have been streamed live online so we would expect to see the same again for 2016 and will post the link here as soon as we have it.
+In recent years the Bastille Day fireworks have been streamed live online so we would expect to see the same again this year.

 This site has the fireworks live: